Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Flash is built on top of `Pytorch Lightning
 <https://github.com/PyTorchLightning/pytorch-lightning>`_, a powerful deep learning research framework for training models at scale.
 With the power of Lightning, you can train your flash tasks on any hardware: CPUs, GPUs or TPUs without any code changes.

+Flash is built for 3 major use-cases:

+- Inference (predictions)
+- Finetuning
+- Training

 -----

 Flexibility